 Your website visitors are all different and they have different needs.
 Take care of your web content (text, audio, video, images) and make it accessible to all users, including people with hearing impairment, visual and motor disabilities.
 Making online platforms accessible is not an easy task.
 To ensure that all your content is optimized for people with special needs, you’ll need a website accessibility audit performed by a team of experienced web developers.

-Today, the web development team at Drudesk explores what a website accessibility audit is and explains how to check your platform for compliance with WCAG.
+Today, the website support team at Drudesk explores what a website accessibility audit is and explains how to check your platform for compliance with WCAG.

 What is accessibility audit?